JamesAARobertson/JamesAARobertson/README.md

 * 🌍  I'm based in Hampshire
 * ✉️  You can contact me at [jaarobertson92@gmail.com](mailto:jaarobertson92@gmail.com)
 * 🚀  I'm currently working on [My Gamehub App](http://react-gamehub-seven.vercel.app/)
 * 🧠  I'm learning lots!
-I have revisited fundamentals to really lock down the basics.
-Next steps are either Python or Ruby On Rails
+I have revisited fundamentals to really lock down the basics and really enjoyed it.
+* To help me on my journey post-bootcamp I am taking part in The Odin Project.
+This has turned out to be a goldmine for learning and I plan to do everything it has to offer.
 * 🤝  I'm open to collaborating on anything, projects or other creative pursuits

 ### Skills